JTBrinkmann/ezpz-plug-exporter/README.md

 ## Issues
 ### Problem: it opens up a websearch
 you probably didn't do step 4. >_>

 Don't try to be outsmart me and just follow the instructions.

 ### Problem: security concerns
 If you're wondering what this script does, and whether it might be malicious, just take a short moment and just look at the code (click ezpz-plug-exporter.js in the file-list above).
 It's very well annotated, so you don't need to be a rocket scientist to see that it doesn't do anything stupid.
 I just loads a list of resources (your user data, room history, etc, etc) and all of your playlists, bundles them in a ZIP and then downloads the ZIP.
 No bullshit, just a 1-Click-Download.

 ### It doesn't work on Safari / an old Internet Explorer
 You have no-one but yourself to blame, for using these bad browsers.
 "Safari is bad?"
 Yes.
 Yes it is.
 There's a reason websites like [safari-is-the-new-ie.com](https://www.safari-is-the-new-ie.com/) exist.
-Safari purposefully doesn't let you download the ZIP that this file creates.
+Safari purposefully doesn't let you download the ZIP that this exporter creates.
 The Safari developers are aware of this issue, but they don't even want to fix it.

-*Just try again in a better browser.*
+**Just try again using a better browser.**

 ### plug.dj is currently down, what to do now?
 Too bad.
 If you can't get on any plug.dj testing server either, there's nothing you can do here, sorry.

 If you want to get your playlists back, you may have luck with the [plug.dj RIP playlist exporter](https://p0ne.com/rip-playlist-exporter/), which tries to restore your playlists from your browsers "cache" (technically it's the localStorage, not the cache), success not guaranteed, though.